 A generous gift from Allan Myers AO QC has supported the Faculty exchanges, and also enables Oxford and Melbourne to fund scholarships to bring Melbourne graduates to Oxford for the world renowned BCL (Bachelor Civil Law).
 Melbourne Law School students who enroll in the program will be able to earn both a JD from Melbourne and a BCL — Bachelor of Civil Law, akin to an LLM — from Oxford.
 Students will spend two and a half years at Melbourne and one year at Oxford, earning both degrees in three and a half years.

-Oxford and Australian National University are both members of the International Alliance of Research Universities (IARU).
+Oxford and the Australian National University are both members of the International Alliance of Research Universities (IARU).
 Together the members are tackling major research projects, offering a Global Summer Programme that brings together students from the IARU universities, facilitating staff exchanges, and taking action on critical university issues such as campus sustainability.
 Through their IARU connection, Oxford and the Australian National University have agreed a staff exchange scheme through which a member of the administrative staff from Oxford spends a year working at ANU.
-Additionally, one place is available for a current graduate research student at Oxford to undertake a period of study at the Australian National University (ANU).
-See ANU Student Exchange.

-There are nearly 300 Australian citizens currently studying at Oxford, making Australia Oxford’s 5th largest source of international talent in the world.
-More than three quarters are postgraduate students.
-The largest group of Australian students, including both undergraduate and postgraduate, are enrolled in social science programmes.
+There are over 300 Australian citizens currently studying at Oxford, making Australia Oxford’s eighth-largest source of international talent in the world.
+Most are postgraduate students, of whom the largest group are enrolled in social science programmes.
+Undergraduates are more evenly divided between the Social Sciences, Humanities and Mathematical, Physical & Life Sciences divisions, with the largest group being in Social Sciences.

 Australian students have access to an extensive range of scholarships, creating almost 100 funded places per year.
 The Oxford Australia Scholarship Fund was established in 1993 by donations from Australian Oxford graduates and since 1998, has supported 68 Australian scholars studying at the University of Oxford.
 It provides partial support for up to eight young Australians per year at post graduate or second Bachelor degree level.
 Since 2011, the Scholarship has increased the value of its awards in partnership with the Oxford University Clarendon Scholarships.

 The Charlie Perkins Scholarships were established in 2009 to commemorate Dr Charles Perkins AO, who was the first Indigenous Australian man to graduate from university and the first Indigenous head of an Australian Government department.
 These Scholarships are earmarked for high-achieving Australian aboriginal or Torres Strait Islander scholars.
-In addition, Australian students enjoy a range of funding opportunities from external sources.
+In addition, Australian students enjoy a range of funding opportunities from external sources, including the Australian Bicentennial Scholarships and Fellowships, the General Sir John Monash Foundation scholarships, Gowrie Scholarships, and the Roberta Sykes Scholarships.
+The University of Sydney offers the Peter Cameron Scholarship for one of its top graduates to pursue the BCL at Oxford each year.

-Many of Oxford’s 127 Australian academics are teaching and research staff, a number of whom came to the UK to study and have stayed in Oxford as academics.
+Many of Oxford’s 164 Australian academics are teaching and research staff, a number of whom came to the UK to study and have stayed in Oxford as academics.
 Oxford’s Australian academics and scientists are active in all of the University’s divisions and are pioneering cutting edge research using Oxford’s world-class facilities.
-In addition, some of the university’s most senior administrative staff come from Australia, including Glenn Swafford, the Director of Research Services, who joined Oxford from the University of Melbourne.

 Professor Peter Donnelly